gSchool/DNA-release-2/01-welcome/01-intro.md

 ## Pre-Assessment Availability
 Remember, the Pre-Assessment:
 * Must be completed *prior* to starting Phase A **and**
-* Must be completed prior to COB Monday, June 21st. _If you do not complete before you will be deferred to the next offering of 102 DevSecOps Foundations._
+* Must be completed prior to COB Monday, August 16th. _If you do not complete before you will be deferred to the next offering of 102 DevSecOps Foundations._
 ### !end-callout

 ### Phase A (7 Lessons and Phase A Checkpoint)